nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The command entered by the user in the `Main()` function of NUSMaze will be parsed in the `Parser` class.
 Thereafter, the parser will decide which of the 3 alias commands, if applicable, was the command that the user wanted to execute.

-The three command classes, namely `AddCustomAliasCommand`, `ShowCustomAliasCommand` and `DeleteCustomAliasCommand` extend the `Command` class and they all depend on the `AliasUi` class to obtain inputs and display outputs.
+The three command classes, namely `AddCustomAliasCommand`, `ShowCustomAliasCommand` and `DeleteCustomAliasCommand` extend the `Command` class, and they all depend on the `AliasUi` class to obtain inputs and display outputs.

 Another thing to note is that the `NUSMaze` class has an `AliasStorage` class that facilitates the storage of the aliases so that the user can access their aliases even after they close and reopen the application.

 The data model for this feature is facilitated by the `BlockAlias` class which contains the hashmap of custom aliases and block pairs.
 The hashmap will have the `custom alias name` as the `key` and the `block name` as the `value` for each key-value pair.
 The